designstem/projects/triangles/index.md

 <f-hr />

-<small>*We use cube as an example, because it is maybe the most familiar polyhedron and probably easiest to understand.
+<small>*We use **cube as an example**, because it is maybe the most familiar polyhedron and probably easiest to understand.
 But this stands for all regular polyhedra.*</small>

 &nbsp;